-This section explains how to operate the BHK-MG Power Supply.
+This section explains how to operate the BHK-MG 40W Power Supply.
 The power supply can be operated either in Local mode using the front panel keypad and LCD (PAR.
-3.2), or in Remote mode using either SCPI commands via the GPIB bus (PARs.
-3.3, 3.5) or analog programming via the rear panel terminals (PAR 3.6).
-Remote analog programming can be combined with either local programming using the front panel keyboard or remote programming using SCPI commands via the GPIB bus.
+3.2), or in Remote mode using SCPI commands via either the GPIB bus (PARs.
+3.3, 3.7) or RS 232 bus (PAR.
+3.5) or using analog programming via the rear panel terminals (PAR 3.8).
+Remote analog programming can be combined with either local programming using the front panel keyboard or remote programming using SCPI commands via either the GPIB or RS 232 bus.